Split Sizing for Wedding Dresses: Your Complete FAQ Guide

 Final Thoughts: Why Expert Guidance Matters

-Split sizing is one of many ways J. Major’s Bridal Boutique ensures brides feel confident and supported from their first fitting to their walk down the aisle.
-With over 40 years of experience, a carefully curated selection of designers, and a team skilled in bridal fit, we help you choose the best path for your gown, whether that includes split sizing or not.
+Split sizing is one of many ways J. Major’s Bridal Boutique ensures brides feel confident and supported from their first appointment to their walk down the aisle.
+With over 40 years of experience, a carefully curated selection of designers, and a team skilled in bridal fit, we help you choose the best path for your gown.
+Whether that includes split sizing or not, we are here to assist.

 If you’re unsure whether you need split sizing, our stylists will guide you through every measurement and explain your options clearly.
 Your dress should feel made for you, and our job is to make that happen.